 Overview of Network Virtualization Concepts

 Like many current networks being implemented, the need for advanced network virtualization implementations is being seen as vital for maintaining secure separation of network resources over a common infrastructure.
-A common reference to a network virtualized domain is a COI or closed user group.
-A COI requires access to shared network resources or services, while maintaining separation from users outside of their group.
-The concept that a COI must maintain separation from other groups within the enterprise, campus, or data center is becoming common in today’s network architecture, where the segmentation of data is needed throughout the infrastructure.
-However, extending COIs across WANs in a scalable and flexible manner provides a new set of challenges for network architects.
-(See Figure 1.)
+A common reference to a network virtualized domain is a L3 VPN leveraging Virtual Route Forwarding (VRF) technology for separation.
+A L3 VPN requires access to shared network resources or services, while maintaining separation from users outside of their group.
+The concept that a L3 VPN must maintain separation from other groups within the enterprise, campus, or data center is becoming common in today’s network architecture, where the segmentation of data is needed throughout the infrastructure.
+However, extending L3 VPNs across WANs in a scalable and flexible manner provides a new set of challenges for network architects (See Figure 1).

 There are fundamental building blocks for designing this separation into the network framework.
 The first element is device separation and the concept of virtualizing the hardware for forwarding.
-The two common methods here are separation done for Layer 2 (L2) forwarding (that is, Ethernet and MAC layer), using the well-known concept of VLANs.
+The two common methods here are separation done for Layer 2 forwarding (i.e., Ethernet and MAC layer), using the well-known concept of VLANs.
 A second alternative involves segmentation at the IP forwarding layer, where both the routing and forwarding tables are virtualized within a single device.
 This is most commonly referred to as a Virtual Routing and Forwarding instance, or VRF.
-For the purposes of this paper, a VRF correlates directly to a COI.

-The second important building block is the practice of interconnecting these virtualized devices over the network, either campus, WAN, or data center.
-Virtualization extension is much more complicated and may include signaling protocols to exchange information and use multiplexing capabilities.
+The second key building block is the practice of inter-connecting these virtualized devices over the network, either campus, WAN, or data center.
+Virtualization extension is much more complicated and may include signaling protocols to exchange information and leverage multiplexing capabilities.
 A common mode for extending L2 or L3 virtualization is the use of Multiprotocol Label Switching (MPLS) for forwarding.
 MPLS in the forwarding plane allows the separation of L2 and/or L3 traffic over a common network infrastructure.
-Several examples of L2 and L3 MPLS-enabled services that can use MPLS forwarding in the backbone are Virtual Private LAN Service (VPLS), Ethernet Pseudowire, and BGP/MPLS IP VPN (RFC 4364) separation.
-In each solution, MPLS labels are enabled end to end in order to maintain the separation of L2 and L3 VPN COIs.
+Several examples of L2 and L3 MPLS-enabled services that can leverage MPLS forwarding in the backbone are Virtual Private LAN Service (VPLS), Ethernet Pseudowire, and BGP/MPLS IP VPN (RFC 4364) separation.
+In each solution, MPLS labels are enabled end-to-end in order to maintain the separation of L2 and L3 VPNs.

 An alternative to MPLS forwarding in the backbone is use of native IP.
-That is, MPLS VPN services (and control plane) may be utilized for extending the device virtualization where L3 VPNs are required; however, IP encapsulation is used to forward the MPLS VPN traffic across the backbone between VPN provider edge (PE) devices.
-BGP VPNs over IP can take advantage of existing MPLS VPN control plane standards and virtualization techniques, while using the simplicity of any IP infrastructure as the transport.
+That is, MPLS VPN services (and control plane) may be utilized for extending the device virtualization where L3 VPNs are required; however, IP encapsulation is used to forward the MPLS VPN traffic across the backbone between VPN Provider Edge (PE) devices.
+BGP VPNs over IP can take advantage of existing MPLS VPN control plane standards and virtualization techniques, while leveraging the simplicity of any IP infrastructure as the transport.

 Common MPLS Deployment Models

-As seen in Figure 2, the customer’s customer edge (CE) router peers with the SP’s router (PE) and, through a negotiated routing protocol (or static route), advertises the customer’s IP routes to the SP, and the SP’s MPLS network propagates these customers’ routes to all participating locations.
-The primary element here is that the CE does not participate in the SP’s MPLS backbone network or exchange any labels with the SP PE devices.
+As seen in Figure 2, the customer’s CE router peers with the SP’s router (PE) and, through a negotiated routing protocol (or static route), advertises the customer’s IP routes to the SP, and the SP’s MPLS network propagates these customers’ routes to all participating locations.
+The key element here is that the CE does not participate in the SP’s MPLS backbone network or exchange any labels with the SP PE devices.

-In the alternative model (shown in Figure 3), the customer deploys, owns, and manages the MPLS backbone, which is referred to as the “self-deployed” model.
-This model allows the customer to have total control of the services offered, service-level agreements (SLAs), as well as how rapidly a service can be stood up and rolled out to the end customer.
-The customers that use a "self-deployed" MPLS backbone normally need control and have the proper in-house expertise to design, manage, and maintain the infrastructure.
+In the alternative model (shown above), the customer deploys, owns, and manages his/her own MPLS backbone, which is referred to as the “self-deployed” model.
+This model allows the customer to have total control of the services offered, Service Level Agreements (SLA), as well as how rapidly a service can be stood up and rolled out to the end customer.
+The customers that leverage a "self-deployed" MPLS backbone normally need control and have the proper in-house expertise to design, manage, and maintain the infrastructure.

-A third model that is beginning to gain traction, specifically for customers that have the requirement to deploy network virtualization, is the combination of self-deployed MPLS VPN capabilities (Figure 3) while using the simplicity of an “SP managed” IP VPN transport (Figure 2.)
-This model introduces a new set of requirements on the CE router, as MPLS VPNs will need to be extended over the IP service transport, a model we refer to as "over the top."
-This also introduces the concept of a customer PE (c-PE), as the CE router takes on full PE functionality (that is, RFC 4364) over IP.
+A third model that is beginning to gain traction, specifically for customers that have the requirement to deploy network virtualization, is the combination of self-deployed MPLS VPN capabilities while leveraging the simplicity of an “SP managed” IP VPN transport, as is shown in Figure 2.
+This model introduces a new set of requirements on the CE router, as MPLS VPNs will need to be extended over the IP service transport, a model we refer to as "over the top".
+This also introduces the concept of a customer PE (c-PE), as the CE router takes on full PE functionality (i.e., RFC 4364) over IP.
 The following section will explore these "over-the-top" requirements, functions, and solutions when MPLS VPN requires the transport to be over IP.

 MPLS VPN over IP

-As discussed earlier, IP and IP VPN transport offerings from SPs are becoming much more prevalent and cost effective for enterprise and federal customers, which in turn require customers wanting a L3 virtualization solution to install their own form of MPLS VPN "over the top" of IP solutions.
-Although several IP encapsulation solutions exist, the most common form of IP encapsulation has been generic route encapsulation, or GRE.
-(See Figure 4.)
+As discussed earlier, IP and IP VPN transport offerings from SPs are becoming much more prevalent and cost effective for Enterprise and Federal customers, which in turn require customers wanting L3 virtualization solution to install their own form of MPLS VPN "over-the-top" of IP solutions.
+Although several IP encapsulation solutions exist, the most common form of IP encapsulation has been Generic Route Encapsulation, or GRE.

 GRE Tunnel Overview

-GRE has had many uses and capabilities over the years, specifically transporting non-IP protocols such as IPX, AppleTalk, DECnet, and even IP, most notably when using Internet Protocol Security (IPsec) and the customer requires IP multicast and/or a routing protocol to run over the GRE tunnel.
+GRE encapsulation has many uses and capabilities over the years, specifically transporting non-IP protocols such as IPX, AppleTalk, DECnet, and even IP, most notably when using Internet Protocol Security (IPsec) and customer require IP multicast and/or a routing protocol to run over the GRE tunnel.
 GRE tunneling has two primary topologies as it relates to transporting IP, as shown in Figure 5.